Brahmworks/BrahmWiki/docs/libraries/PID.md

  * This is the callback function we will pass to the PID library.
  */
 static void ssr_set(bool on) {
+  // NOTE: If your SSR is "Active LOW", change this to:
+  // digitalWrite(SSR_PIN, on ?
+LOW : HIGH);
   digitalWrite(SSR_PIN, on ?
 HIGH : LOW);
 }